gavinmcroy/School-Rep/CPSC-3300/Project-4/README.md

-# Ryan Auger and Logan Ferland
+# Gavin McRoy

 How to run:

-Makefile must be outside of simulator folder.
-Everything else including input files must be inside of the simulator folder
+input files must be inside the simulator folder
-1. to compile both programs use make or make all
+1. to compile both programs use make
 2. to run mips assembler type make masm
 3. to run cpu simulator type make smolmips
-4. to clean type make clean

-Design Decisions:
+Design Choices:

 simul.java operates as the control
 - It reads in both the instruction memory and data memory files